bbauska/Coursera-Bootstrap/README.md

 npm run build
 ```

--   This will build the *dist* folder containing the files that are a
+-   This will build the <i>dist</i> folder containing the files that are a
     self-contained version of your project.
 You can now copy the
     contents of this folder to a web server that hosts your website.